Latte Filters

 length

-• for strings, it will return length in UTF‑8 characters
+• for strings, it returns the length in UTF‑8 characters

-• for arrays, it will return count of items
+• for arrays, it returns the number of items

-• for objects that implement the Countable interface, it will use the return value of the count()
+• for objects implementing the Countable interface, it uses the return value of the count() method

-• for objects that implement the IteratorAggregate interface, it will use the return value of the iterator_count()
+• for objects implementing the IteratorAggregate interface, it uses the return value of the iterator_count() function

 {if ($users|length) > 10}